Zoe Carey, Accredited Counsellor, Supervisor and Trainer

 Once we are both happy to work together and arranged a mutually convenient time to meet, our sessions will run for as long as you wish to keep coming and end when you wish to do so.
 I offer weekly or twice weekly appointments.

 I am happy to hear from you whether your difficulties feel vague or specific, or whether you have a psychiatric diagnosis.

 An experienced and committed therapist, professionally trained, insured and Accredited, working from professional counselling rooms at Fiveways, BN1 6JP.

 Training, qualifications & experience

 PG Diploma in Psychodynamic counselling

-I am now training new Psychodynamic counsellors on an Accredited course at Chichester Counselling Services.
+As well as having my own practice, I also train new Psychodynamic counsellors on a BACP Accredited course at Chichester Counselling Services.
 It's a well respected and challenging course, established for over thirty years.
-My role during weekly term time seminars is to introduce students to psychodynamic theory, child development and key themes such as anger, shame, depression and trauma, as well as facilitating experiential exercises carefully designed to produce self aware, empathic and robust counsellors.
+As the year 2 tutor my role during weekly term time seminars is to introduce students to psychodynamic theory, child development and key themes such as anger, shame, depression and trauma, as well as facilitating experiential exercises carefully designed to produce self aware, empathic and robust counsellors.

 Accredited register membership